larissasayurifutino/passo_a_passo/README.md

 ## Acknowledment

-Many thanks to [@gabrielacaesar](https://github.com/gabrielacaesar) for her comments and revision.
+Many thanks to [@gabrielacaesar](https://github.com/gabrielacaesar) for her detailed comments and revision.